polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 This entire sequence of slots is then further partitioned into distinct segments known as **epochs**.

-Sassafras protocol aims to map each slot within an epoch to the designated validators for that epoch, utilizing a ticketing system.
+Sassafras protocol aims to map each slot within a *target* epoch to the designated authorities for that epoch, utilizing a ticketing system.

-The core protocol operation can be roughly divided into four phases:
+The core protocol operation can be roughly divided into four phases.

 ### 4.1.
 Submission of Candidate Tickets

-Each of the validators associated to the target epoch generates and submits a set of candidate tickets.
-Every ticket is bundled with an anonymous proof of validity.
+Each of the authorities scheduled for the target epoch generate and submits a set of candidate tickets.
+Every ticket has an unbiasable pseudo random score and is bundled with an anonymous proof of validity.

 ### 4.2.
 Validation of Candidate Tickets

 Each candidate ticket undergoes a validation process for the associated validity proof and compliance with other protocol-specific constraints.
-Valid blocks are persisted on-chain.
+Valid tickets are persisted on-chain.

 ### 4.3.
-Tickets and Slots Binding
+Tickets Slots Binding

 After collecting all valid candidate tickets and before the beginning of the target epoch, a deterministic method is used to uniquely associate a subset of